LucasBrum/BrumGisRest/README.md

 # BrumGisRest
-A buiild GIS REST API for mainly two datasets.
+A buiild GIS REST API for mainly two datasets using basicly Java, SpringBoot and PostGis.